w3woody/RabbitHoles/git/docs/pack.md

 *NOTE: The format in which these integers are stored is different than how the integer index is stored in the OFS\_DELTA header.*

-> And this is the point where my tearing out of my hair was fairly complete. **NOTE: I reserve the right to be wrong here.**
+> And this is the point where my tearing out of my hair was fairly complete.

 	public static long readSizeEncoded2(InputStream is) throws IOException {